Buzzi (OTCMKTS:BZZUF) Sets New 12-Month High at $39.79

 Buzzi S.p.A.
-(OTCMKTS:BZZUF – Get Free Report) shares hit a new 52-week high during trading on Thursday .
-The stock traded as high as $39.79 and last traded at $39.79, with a volume of 0 shares traded.
+(OTCMKTS:BZZUF – Get Free Report)’s stock price hit a new 52-week high on Wednesday .
+The company traded as high as $39.79 and last traded at $39.79, with a volume of 0 shares changing hands.
 The stock had previously closed at $39.79.

 Buzzi Stock Performance